The Ultimate Guide to Ceiling Types: From Tray Ceilings to Coffered Ceilings

 Looking to elevate the look of your new home’s interior?
 Look no further than your ceiling!
 Ceiling types can make a huge impact on the overall aesthetic of a room, and there are endless possibilities when it comes to design.
 From tray ceilings to coffered ceilings, we’ve got you covered with our ultimate guide to ceiling types.

-So, sit back, relax, and get ready to discover the perfect ceiling for your space and how it can transform your space!
+That said, sit back, relax, and get ready to discover the perfect ceiling for your space and how it can transform your space!

 Tray Ceilings